Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/control/index.rst

           !! processed by numpydoc !!

-.. py:class:: DCBusVoltageController(zeta=1, alpha_dc=2 * np.pi * 30, p_max=np.inf)
+.. py:class:: DCBusVoltageController(C_dc, alpha_dc, zeta=1, max_p=np.inf)

    Bases: :py:obj:`motulator.common.control.PIController`

-   DC-bus voltage controller.
+   PI controller for the DC-bus voltage.

-   This provides an interface for a DC-bus voltage controller.
-The gains are initialized based on the desired closed-loop bandwidth and the DC-bus capacitance estimate.
-The controller regulates the square of the DC-bus voltage in order to have a linear closed-loop system [#Hur2001]_.
+   This is a PI controller for the DC-bus voltage.
+The controller regulates the energy stored in the DC-bus capacitor (scaled square of the DC-bus voltage) in order to have a linear closed-loop system [#Hur2001]_.
+The gains are initialized based on the desired closed-loop bandwidth.

+   :param C_dc: DC-bus capacitance (F).
+   :type C_dc: float
+   :param alpha_dc: Closed-loop bandwidth (rad/s).
+   :type alpha_dc: float
    :param zeta: Damping ratio of the closed-loop system.
 The default is 1.
    :type zeta: float, optional
-   :param alpha_dc: Closed-loop bandwidth (rad/s).
-The default is 2*np.pi*30.
-   :type alpha_dc: float, optional
-   :param p_max: Maximum converter power (W).
+   :param max_p: Limit for the maximum converter power (W).
 The default is `inf`.
-   :type p_max: float, optional
+   :type max_p: float, optional

    .. rubric:: References